IamSebastianDev/angular-18-experiment/readme.md

 # More Functional Angular

-This repository contains an experiment to see if a modern (>=v18) Angular application can be structured similarly to other modern frameworks.
+This repository contains an experiment to determine if a modern (>=v18) Angular application can be structured similarly to other contemporary frameworks.
 The experiment heavily utilizes [Standalone Components](https://angular.dev/guide/components/importing#standalone-components), moving away from the typical `NgModule` structure and adopting a more modern architecture.
 The Angular style guide does not currently provide recommendations for Standalone Applications [(see here)](https://angular.dev/style-guide#app-root-module).
+This experiment aims to suggest a possible guideline.

 ## Experiments

 The repository includes the following features, experiments, and DX improvements:

 -   Uses [Bun](https://bun.sh) as a package manager.
-(Unfortunately, Bun is not supported as runtime yet.)
+(Unfortunately, Bun is not supported as a runtime yet.)
--   Use prettier config to ensure correct formatting of new Angular Control Flow
+-   Uses a Prettier configuration to ensure correct formatting of the new Angular Control Flow.
--   Use modern Angular Control Flow
+-   Employs modern Angular Control Flow.
--   Utilizes modern Angular dev tools (EsBuild, Vite).
+-   Utilizes modern Angular development tools (EsBuild, Vite).
 -   Structures the application to align more closely with a typical Vite setup.
 -   Provides aliases for `./src/components`, `./src/pages`, `./src/lib`.
 -   Organizes files based on intended usage rather than modules.
 -   Employs only Standalone components, with no constructor injection and no use of the Angular Common Module.
--   Import necessary parts of Common module standalone (JSON Pipe)
+-   Imports necessary parts of the Common module standalone (e.g., JSON Pipe).
 -   Implements exclusively lazy-loaded routing.
 -   Removes Zone.js 🥳.
--   Slimed down Angular Boilerplate Files
+-   Slims down Angular boilerplate files.

-The repository features a small application demonstrating basic authentication, forms, http and routing flow.
+The repository features a small application demonstrating basic authentication, forms, HTTP, and routing flow.

 ## Testing Locally

-Clone the repository, install the dependencies using `bun install`, and use `bun dev` to start the application.
+To test locally, clone the repository, install the dependencies using `bun install`, and start the application with `bun dev`.

 ## Reasoning

-Angular has recently made strides to change the way a Angular Application is structured.
-There are a certain set of previous Injectable that have been converted to functional (Guards, Interceptors, ...) as well as Standalone Components, Pipes, Directives.
-All this allows to build a true Module Less Angular Application.
+Angular has recently made strides to change the way an Angular application is structured.
+Several previous Injectables have been converted to functional (e.g., Guards, Interceptors) along with Standalone Components, Pipes, and Directives.
+All these changes enable the creation of a truly module-less Angular application.